Indigenous treaties in Australia

-There have been some moves made at state and territory level to develop a treaty process, boosted by the Victorian Government's establishment of a legal framework for negotiations to progress, announced in 2016 and with the election of the First Peoples' Assembly in 2019.
-Support shown for Indigenous issues by the June 2020 Black Lives Matter rallies across Australia has also provided an impetus for progress on the matter.
+Moves to state and territory treaties were boosted by the Victorian government's establishment of a legal framework for negotiations to progress, announced in 2016, and with the election of the First Peoples' Assembly of Victoria in 2019.
+Support shown for Indigenous issues by the June 2020 Black Lives Matter rallies across Australia also increased support for treaty processes.
+However, following the failure of the 2023 Australian Indigenous Voice referendum, progress towards treaties has either stalled or been reversed in the states and territories apart from Victoria.

 Background

 The objects of treaties between governments and Indigenous peoples may include: